lucastliu/sciencebot/HARDWARE.md

 # Hardware

-Guide for the physical vehicle construction, as well as sensor information See seperate [Main README](https://github.com/lucastliu/sciencebot/blob/master/README.md) for overview and software documentation.
+Guide for physical vehicle construction, as well as sensor information.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents
 - [Table of Contents](#table-of-contents)